Recruitment of Policy Leaders

 - Canadian citizens or permanent residents who live in Canada or abroad

-- people who live in Canada but do not have Canadian citizenship or permanent resident status may also apply for this program, but preference will be given to veterans first and then to those with Canadian citizenship or permanent resident status, except for positions in Nunavut, where Inuit from Nunavut must be appointed first
+- People who live in Canada but do not have Canadian citizenship or permanent resident status may also apply for this program, but preference will be given to veterans and then to those with Canadian citizenship or permanent resident status

 Diversity, equity, and inclusion

-- when applying, don't forget to self-declare if you're an Indigenous person, a person with a disability, a member of a visible minority group or if you identify as a woman
+- When applying, don’t forget to self-declare if you self-identify as an Indigenous person, a person with a disability, a member of a visible minority group, or a woman

 What to expect after submitting your application